 My life in Seattle, from 2008 through 2014, wasn’t perfect.
 But what it lacked in career advancement and personal growth, it made up for in social wealth.
 I’m blessed to have many friends in the Pacific Northwest, from my tightly bonded inner circle to the hard-partying associates I met through PAX and the LAN party scene.

-Games played no small role in forming these friendships.
+Games played a huge role in forming these friendships.
 Much of my inner circle met through World of Warcraft, and when the Wrath of the Lich King expansion released we formed a 10-man raid group, slaying dragons in the evenings before going out for a round of beers.
-My PAX friends, meanwhile, play games as a matter of course, and I’ve spent no small number of evenings drunkenly shouting over rounds of Team Fortress 2, Battlefield 4, and even Freelancer.
+My PAX friends, meanwhile, play games as a matter of course, and I’ve spent many evenings drunkenly shouting over rounds of Team Fortress 2, Battlefield 4, and even Freelancer.

 Maybe you could call it a shared culture, or perhaps it was just a mutual hobby; ultimately, the definition doesn’t matter.
 Games were the medium that bound us together, that brought joy to my low times and catalyzed exciting moments.
 Minor quibbles aside, I can say pretty confidently that I have no true regrets about that time of my life.

 No sham fight